 Item 1 Business 1

 Item 1A Risk Factors 9

-Item 1B Unresolved Staff Comments 22
+Item 1B Unresolved Staff Comments 23

-Item 2 Properties 23
+Item 2 Properties 24

-Item 3 Legal Proceedings 28
+Item 3 Legal Proceedings 29

-Item 4 Mine Safety Disclosures 28
+Item 4 Mine Safety Disclosures 29

 PART II

 Item 5 Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of

-28
+Equity Securities 29

 Item 6 Selected Financial Data 31

 Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations 34

-Item 7A Quantitative and Qualitative Disclosures About Market Risk 54
+Item 7A Quantitative and Qualitative Disclosures About Market Risk 53

-Item 8 Financial Statements and Supplementary Data 55
+Item 8 Financial Statements and Supplementary Data 54

-Item 9 Changes in and Disagreements With Accountants on Accounting and Financial Disclosure 55
+Item 9 Changes in and Disagreements With Accountants on Accounting and Financial Disclosure 54

-Item 9A Controls and Procedures 55
+Item 9A Controls and Procedures 54

-Item 9B Other Information 58
+Item 9B Other Information 57

 PART III

-Item 10 Directors, Executive Officers and Corporate Governance 58
+Item 10 Directors, Executive Officers and Corporate Governance 57

-Item 11 Executive Compensation 58
+Item 11 Executive Compensation 57

-Item 12 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder ~0
+Item 12 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder

-T. 12 Matters 58
+Matters 57

-Item 13 Certain Relationships and Related Transactions, and Director Independence 58
+Item 13 Certain Relationships and Related Transactions, and Director Independence 57

-Item 14 Principal Accountant Fees and Services 58
+Item 14 Principal Accountant Fees and Services 57

 PART IV

-Item 15 Exhibits and Financial Statement Schedules 59
+Item 15 Exhibits and Financial Statement Schedules 58

-Item 16 Form 10-K Summary 61
+Item 16 Form 10-K Summary 59

-SIGNAT URES 62
+SIGNAT URES 60

-This Annual Report on Form 10-K is for the year ended December 31, 2017.
+This Annual Report on Form 10-K is for the year ended December 31, 2018.
 This Annual Report modifies and supersedes documents filed prior to this Annual Report.
 Information that we file with the Securities and Exchange Commission (the "SEC") in the future will automatically update and supersede information contained in this Annual Report.
 In this Annual Report, "we," "us," "our" and the "Trust" refer to Universal Health Realty Income Trust and its subsidiaries.

-As disclosed in this Annual Report, including in Part I, Item 1.-Relationship with Universal Health Services, Inc. ("UHS"), a wholly-owned subsidiary of UHS (UHS of Delaware, Inc.) serves as our Advisor pursuant to the terms of an annually renewable Advisory Agreement dated December 24, 1986.
-Our officers are all employees of UHS through its wholly-owned subsidiary, UHS of Delaware, Inc. In addition, three of our hospital facilities and seventeen medical office buildings or free-standing emergency departments, that are either wholly or jointly-owned by us, have leases with subsidiaries of UHS and/or include tenants which are subsidiaries of UHS.
+As disclosed in this Annual Report, including in Part I, Item 1.-Relationship with Universal Health Services, Inc. ("UHS"), a wholly-owned subsidiary of UHS (UHS of Delaware, Inc.) serves as our Advisor pursuant to the terms of an annually renewable Advisory Agreement dated December 24, 1986, and as amended and restated as of January 1, 2019.
+Our officers are all employees of UHS through its wholly-owned subsidiary, UHS of Delaware, Inc. In addition, three of our hospital facilities are leased to subsidiaries of UHS, and subsidiaries of UHS are tenants of seventeen medical office buildings or free-standing emergency departments, that are either wholly or jointly-owned by us.
 Any reference to "UHS" or "UHS facilities" in this report is referring to Universal Health Services, Inc.'s subsidiaries, including UHS of Delaware, Inc.

-In this Annual Report, the term "revenues" does not include the revenues of the unconsolidated limited liability companies in which we have various non-controlling equity interests ranging from 33% to 95%.
+In this Annual Report, the term "revenues" does not include the revenues of the four unconsolidated limited liability companies in which we have various non-controlling equity interests ranging from 33% to 95%.
 We currently account for our share of the income/loss from these investments by the equity method (see Note 8 to the Consolidated Financial Statements included herein).